fbpx

 Influence of LSD on Social Movements

-The counterculture movement made considerable strides in promoting individual liberties, equality and peace by advocating freedom of thought — but perhaps most importantly, it led to new philosophies and cultural developments.
+The counterculture movement made considerable strides in promoting individual liberties, equality, and peace by advocating freedom of thought — but perhaps most importantly, it led to new philosophies and cultural developments.

-Interestingly enough, some of these changes weren’t always positive.
 While LSD was indeed influential on much of the counterculture’s behavior, it also played some part in more negative aspects like schizophrenia and paranoia.

 There is a story about a man who dropped acid at Woodstock during Jimi Hendrix’s performance in 1969.
-As Hendrix shredded his guitar with sounds never heard before, the man felt immense emotions that he could barely comprehend connectedness between all people around him.
+As Hendrix shredded his guitar with sounds never heard before, the man felt immense emotions that he could barely comprehend the connectedness between all the people around him.
 It would go down as one of the most memorable musical performances ever watched under the effect of LSD.

-From life-changing trips to prison sentences, LSD went from a spiritual movement to a criminalized taboo faster than you can say ‘turn on, tune in, drop out’.
+From life-changing trips to prison sentences, LSD went from a spiritual movement to a criminalized taboo faster than you can say ‘Turn on, tune in, drop out’.

 The Criminalization and Stigmatization of LSD